wisdom1457/attendancesapp/README.md

   - `admin`
 - Secure login using hashed passwords and PHP sessions.
 - Role-aware dashboard with contextual guidance for the next development phases.
+- Admin dashboard that surfaces hostel expenses and allows pricing each service category.
 - Minimal styling for a clean baseline user interface.

 ## Getting Started